EmpathyApp/EmpathyApp/docs/misc/empathizer-user-guide.md

 ##### Taking a break
 * Set skype status to "do not disturb"
 * Set status (for example) "online" when you get back
+*

+#### Skype phone app usage
+* Make sure that you take your phone number off the app, otherwise skype will attempt to call you if you are not online.
+You can do this easily by going to My Account, then changing your call forwarding option by taking your phone number out.